With parts of NSW still affected by drought, increased numbers of wildlife and livestock on the roads pose an added risk to motorists.

 - Stay alert – animals are unpredictable, so expect the unexpected

 - Brake safely – always apply your brakes in a controlled manner

 - Never swerve – it is safer to hit an animal than swerve and lose control of your vehicle

-The Roads and Maritime website has information about sharing the road with horses in the Road Users' Handbook.
+You can find more information about sharing the road with horses in the Road Users' Handbook.